-Tender chicken breast is coated in parmesan cheese and fried to golden perfection in a buttery lemon sauce in this Chicken Francese recipe.
-You can make this restaurant favorite at home in under half an hour!
+This Chicken Francese recipe has golden pan fried chicken in a buttery lemon sauce.
+You can make this restaurant favorite at home in about half an hour!

 How to make Chicken Francese

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

 Slice the chicken lengthwise to make four smaller cutlets.
 Thinly pound them between two sheets of plastic wrap to tenderize it.
 Season them with salt & pepper and garlic powder.
 Dredge each piece with flour, and then dip in the whisked eggs.